Tauranga Northern Link

 Tauranga is a harbourside city in the Bay of Plenty region on New Zealand's North Island.
 The Tauranga Northern Link (TNL) will create a 6.8 kilometre alternative route, from the Takitimu Drive Toll Road through to Loop Road, just west of Te Puna.

-The TNL will be a four-lane median divided expressway with a grade-separated interchange located at Minden Road, with on and off ramps in each direction.
+Originally, the TNL was to be a four lane median divided expressway with a grade separated interchange located at Minden Road, with on and off ramps in each direction.

-It will include a new bridge crossing the Wairoa River and an underpass will take the TNL under both Wairoa Road and Cambridge Road.
+It's likely the re-evaluated scope will still include a new bridge crossing the Wairoa River and an underpass under both Wairoa Road and Cambridge Road.

-Construction funding for the Tauranga Northern Link (TNL) was granted in April 2016 as part of the $NZD520 million Waihi to Tauranga Corridor programme.
+Construction funding for the Tauranga Northern Link (TNL) was granted in April 2016 as part of the NZ$520 million Waihi to Tauranga Corridor programme.

-Property purchases, consents, design, tolling feasibility and revocation plan will take place between 2016 and 2018.
-Construction is projected to commence in 2018 and conclude in 2022.
+Property purchases, consents, design, tolling feasibility and revocation planning took place between 2016 and 2018.